azdavis/millet/docs/keywords.md

 end
 ```

-Structure expressions are often used as
+Structure expressions are often used as:

 - The right-hand side to structure declarations.
 - The arguments to functors.